nikki44k/Bondex_QA_Task/Bondex_QA_Task/additional_fixes.md

 **Bug Quality:**
 - **Accuracy:** Clearly identifies a missing UI element (`+ Add Bio` button) in the "About" field of the profile page, compared to other profile sections.
-- **Reproducibility:** Easy to reproduce by navigating to https://bondex.app/talent/profile and inspecting the “About” field.
+- **Reproducibility:** Easy to reproduce by logging in, navigating to https://bondex.app/talent/profile and inspecting the “About” field.
 - **Severity Judgment:** Medium severity — affects usability and UI consistency but does not block functionality.
 - **Evidence:** Screenshot contrasting the “About” section with other sections that have the button.
 ![Missing_Add_Bio_Button](images/Missing_Add_Bio_Button.png)